thewpsquad/squad-modules/readme.txt

 8. **Post Grid**: Display your blog posts, portfolio items, or custom post types in a stylish and organized grid layout.
 The Post Grid module provides flexibility and customization options to showcase your content in an appealing manner.
 9. **Typing Text**: Create eye-catching animated text that simulates a typing effect with the Typing Text module.
 Grab your visitors' attention and deliver your message in a unique and engaging way.
 10. **Image Gallery**: Showcase your visuals with elegance using the Image Gallery module from Squad Modules for Divi.
 Effortlessly create stunning galleries to engage and captivate your audience.
+11. **Post Reading Time**: It allows you to display an estimated reading time for your blog posts.
+This can be helpful for users who want to know how long it will take them to read a particular post.

-=== Form Styler Modules ===
+== 3 Form Styler Modules ==
-11. **Form Styler: Contact Form 7**: Enhance the design of your Contact Form 7 form with the Form Styler module.
+1. **Form Styler: Contact Form 7**: Enhance the design of your Contact Form 7 form with the Form Styler module.
 Change the colors, fonts, and spacing of your form, and add custom CSS to make it look exactly the way you want.
-12. **Form Styler: WP Forms**: Enhance the design of your WP Forms form with the Form Styler module.
+2. **Form Styler: WP Forms**: Enhance the design of your WP Forms form with the Form Styler module.
 Change the colors, fonts, and spacing of your form, and add custom CSS to make it look exactly the way you want.
-13. **Form Styler: Gravity Forms**: Enhance the design of your Gravity Forms form with the Form Styler module.
+3. **Form Styler: Gravity Forms**: Enhance the design of your Gravity Forms form with the Form Styler module.
 Change the colors, fonts, and spacing of your form, and add custom CSS to make it look exactly the way you want.

-=== 4 Divi Squad Extensions ===
+== 4 Divi Squad Extensions ==
 Squad Modules for Divi Builder also includes four extensions that can help you take your website to the next level:

-1. **Divi Library Shortcode**: This extension adds a shortcode column to the Divi Library, so you can easily insert any layout into a Divi module or PHP file by using [divi_library_layout id=””] or [disq_divi_library_layout id=”123”].
+1. **Divi Library Shortcode**: This extension adds a shortcode column to the Divi Library, so you can easily insert any layout into a Divi module or PHP file by using ```[divi_library_layout id=””]``` or ```[disq_divi_library_layout id=”123”]```.
 2. **Font Upload**: This extension allows you to upload custom fonts to your website, so you can create a unique and consistent visual identity.
 3. **JSON Upload**: This extension makes it easy to import and export layouts, settings, and other data using JSON files.
 This can save you a lot of time when working on your website.
 4. **SVG Upload**: This extension allows you to upload custom SVG graphics to your website.
 SVG graphics are vector-based, so they can be scaled without losing quality.
 This makes them a great choice for logos, illustrations, and other graphics that need to be displayed at high resolutions.